Brief: Best Hypoallergenic Mattresses

 - It comes with a 10-year warranty.

 The GhostBed Luxe offers incredible coolness and contouring comfort, the ideal option for hot sleepers and those looking for targeted pressure-point support.
 Medium-Plush firmness is great for couples who prefer low motion transfer throughout the night contours like you’re sleeping on a cloud while providing the support your body craves.
-Gel memory foam layer relieves pressure points and alleviates back pain.
+The gel memory foam layer relieves pressure points and alleviates back pain.

 The cover is removable, and it’s 100% hypoallergenic and breathable.
 The inside of the cover is a plush blue velvety fabric that makes you feel like you’re sleeping on a cloud.